 This composite has 10 out of 100 - three indicators with two points each and the rest, one each.
-The indicators emphasize having a policy on resource use, cash flow plan, bank accounts, inventory of goods and equipment, and reserve funds for replacing equipment.
+The indicators emphasize having a policy on resource use, cash flow plan, bank accounts. inventory of goods and equipment, and reserve funds for replacing equipment.
 The CR-PAS also requires radios to regularly analyze and disclose their financial situation to the community.
 The performance scores of the stations for each indicator are provided in Table 2.10.

-Tabl le 2.10 Performance in financial CR- PAS indicators Nu that Total score Median -I Median -II Full score In-between score Zero score 6.1 A clear financial policy is issued and is in force and clearly specifies where the income from operations and donations will be used.
+CR -PAS indicators Number of radios that obtained (N=15) 340 Total score Median -I Median -II Full score In-between score Zere 6.1 A clear financial policy is issued and is in force and clearly specifies where the income from operations and donations will be used.
 2 0 0 4 3 8 6.2 Inventory of goods and equipment are maintained, periodically inspected and regularly updated.
-1 0 1 8 0 7 6.3 Bank account is opened in the name of the radio and financial transactions are done through the account.
-2 2 2 14 1 0 6.4 Cash flow plan is prepared and is used 1 0 0 1 0 14 6.5 Depreciation of equipment, machinery and vehicles is accounted for and a reserve fund for the same is created.
+1 0 1 8 0 -7 6.3 Bank account is opened in the name of the radio and financial transactions are done through the account, 2 2 2 14 1 0 6.4 Cash flow plan is prepared and is used 1 0 0 1 0 14 6.5 Depreciation of equipment, machinery and vehicles is accounted for and a reserve fund for the same is created.
 2 0 0 1 0 14 6.6 Radio publishes the status of its monthly incomes and expenditures.
-1 0 0 1 0 14 6.7 Radio analyzes its financial situation every mont h.
+1 0 0 1 0 14 6.7 Radio analyzes its financial situation every month .
 1 0 0 7 0 8